marcusoftnet/marcusoftnet.github.io/_posts/2016-02-26-first-aws-lamda-steps.md

 ## Install Claudia

-Now we can install Claudia with the familiar command <code>npm install claudia -g</code>.
+Now we can install Claudia with the familiar command `npm install claudia -g`.

 We are ready to code!